The world is coming together to fight coronavirus. It can do the same for the climate crisis - KTVZ

 The need for government transparency and readily available public information is vital in stopping the coronavirus from overrunning countries.

-The media also plays a big part in making sure the public gets the information it needs in a way they understand.
+The media also plays a big part in making sure the public gets the information it needs in a way that’s easy to understand.

 The coronavirus pandemic has taken over the 24-hour news cycle, with broadcast media running almost non-stop coverage in many countries.
 Viewers and readers are hungry for up-to-date coronavirus information to make informed decisions about their lives.